bostick/tabit-file-format/description/tabit-file-format-description.md

   bars = read(chunk2)
 ```

+The spaces being processed by bars do not have any knowledge of alternate time regions.

+The spaces in bars are as if there are NO alternate time regions.

+Alternate time regions are specified per-track and are made to match the spaces in bars.

 #### 0x70 and newer

-For version `0x70` and newer, `bars` is a list of 6 byte records with this structure:
+For version `0x70` and newer, `bars` is an array list of 6 byte records with this structure:

 `s3 s2 s1 s0 c v`